 Some Chase Sapphire Preferred card owners prefer to redeem their points directly through Chase for award travel instead of transferring them to a 1:1 travel partner.
 This can be a better route when you need to book a flight or hotel night with a non-1:1 transfer partner like Delta or Hilton.

 Each reward point is worth 1.25 cents each when redeemed for reward travel.
-Many other travel rewards cards only have a maximum redemption value of 1 cent or less for award travel like the Capital One Venture vs Sapphire Preferred that also has a $95 annual fee.
+Many other travel rewards cards only have a maximum redemption value of 1 cent or less for award travel like the Capital One Venture Rewards Credit Card vs Chase Sapphire Preferred, which also has a $95 annual fee.

 The 25% redemption bonus can help offset the $95 annual fee.
 There are also no blackout dates or restrictions, so you have full access to any open seat on the plane, hotel room, or travel excursion.

 Primary Auto Rental Car Collision Damage Waiver

 If you rent cars on a regular basis, having primary collision damage waiver protection can be well worth the annual fee if you’re involved in a wreck or theft damage.
-Chase Sapphire rental car covers up to the actual cash value of the rental car and you will then submit a claim to your regular automobile insurance policy to cover any remaining expenses.
+Chase Sapphire rental car coverage can cover up to the actual cash value of the rental car.
+You will then submit a claim to your regular automobile insurance policy to cover any remaining expenses.

 Almost all other rewards credit cards only offer secondary coverage which means your automobile insurance is responsible for paying all expenses first and the credit card will cover any applicable expenses after the insurance claim is paid out.